hexutils/WebEOS/README.md

 Original code from Giovanni Petrucciani (@gpetruc) and others.
 Modified by Lucas Kang (@lkang).

-This project contains a web index script to visualize densely populated folders and an optional login script to lock chosen directories.
+This project visualizes densely populated folders and includes an optional login script to lock chosen directories.

-It is tailored to people that use [ROOT](http://root.cern.ch/), [SWAN](https://swan.web.cern.ch/), and [Plotly](https://plotly.com/) to store/process/visualize data.
+It is tailored for those who use [ROOT](http://root.cern.ch/), [SWAN](https://swan.web.cern.ch/), and [Plotly](https://plotly.com/) to store/process/visualize data.

 # Setup